Rapha149/MessageHider/tutorials/English/ENGLISH.md

               exists on the left side, but not on the right side (sent message), the filter will not match.
             + `2`: All keywords will be inspected, but keywords that exist on the right side but are `false` will be ignored.
-            + `3`: All keywords will beinspected without exception.
+            + `3`: All keywords will be inspected without exception.

           If a key on the left side should be ignored, `<ignore>` can be specified as value.
           [Examples](#jsonprecisionlevel-examples) are below.